slicke/amazfit-dexcom/README.md

 You now have an event, which will fire when you click the watch button.
 In the task, we will set the number of presses to 2.

-You can now import the task in tasker from my share link [here](https://taskernet.com/shares/?user=AS35m8lYCHsfXeEtUwtQcBIhgVf6FhsiyWUMypau7fFdz%2F4IVv6U%2BoR45HzTP9FpjdgNdQ%3D%3D&id=Task%3AL%C3%A4s+Dexcom)
+You can now import the task in tasker from this repo [here](task.xml) or use my share link [here](https://taskernet.com/shares/?user=AS35m8lYCHsfXeEtUwtQcBIhgVf6FhsiyWUMypau7fFdz%2F4IVv6U%2BoR45HzTP9FpjdgNdQ%3D%3D&id=Task%3AL%C3%A4s+Dexcom)

 Done!